 Social Justice Collaborative

-The Social Justice Collaborative (SJC) at GSEP's Irvine Graduate Campus was developed to provide a space for students to engage in critical dialogue around sociopolitical and cultural issues, impacting families and communities.
+The Social Justice Collaborative (SJC) at GSEP's Irvine Graduate Campus was developed to provide a forum for students to engage in critical dialogue around sociopolitical and cultural issues that impact families and communities.

-SJC supports graduate-level psychology and MFT students, and trainees in fostering sociopolitical and cultural awareness, and responding to issues of oppression and inequity.
+SJC supports graduate-level psychology and MFT students and trainees in fostering sociopolitical and cultural awareness as well as response to issues of oppression and inequity.
 The "collaborative" aims to initiate student involvement in activities that promote social responsibility; encourage students to interact in a stimulating forum; and foster the sharing of experiences, curiosities, and critiques related to multicultural issues, social inequalities, and working in diverse, underserved communities.

 Specifically, SJC is interested in issues related to: